pesto-students/p8-manish-PranavSrisrimal/Week-1/Ex1_1/markdown.md

 5. The next stage is  **painting**  - the render tree will be traversed and each node will be painted using the UI backend layer.

  For **better user experience**, the rendering engine will try to **display contents on the screen as soon as possible**.
 It will not wait until all HTML is parsed before starting to build and layout the render tree.
 Parts of the content will be parsed and displayed, while the process continues with the rest of the contents that keeps coming from the network.

 ---
 ## d.
-Parsers (HTML, CSS, etc)
+Parsers (HTML, CSS, etc.)
 Parsing a document means translating it to a structure the code can use.
 The result of parsing is usually a tree of nodes that represent the structure of the document.
 This is called a parse tree or a syntax tree.

 ### HTML Parser